buviar/buviar.github.io/index.md

 # Highlights

 {% capture text %}
-Three studies were conducted in our lab in last yeat.
+Three studies were conducted in our lab in last year.
 These includes: The effect of distorted avatar capabilities on perceived affordances, Body schema during tool-use via VR technologies and Studying preservice teachers’ SRL via VR technologies .

 {%
   include link.html